Open Badges Specification Version 2.0 Changes

 Since the 2.0 specification was published on January 1st 2017, a few errors and typos have been discovered and corrected in-place on openbadgespec.org.

-For full transparency, these edits can be reviewed at the GitHub Open Badges master branch commit history page.
+For full transparency, these edits can be reviewed at the GitHub Open Badges main branch commit history page.
 The first in-place edit was committed on January 10th of 2017.

 Please note that the IMS Global version of the Open Badges specification, which contains additional formatting and layout changes, are not reflected in the master repository commit history.